meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 ## Conclusions

-Each Search solution has its perfect use case and its not easy to compare the performances on different types of search engines.
-It would’t be fair to compare the fastness of ElasticSearch and Algolia on a product-based database.
-Same goes for comparing the fastness on an enormous full text based database.
+Each Search solution fits best with the constraints of a particular use case.
+Since each type of search engines offers a unique set of features, it wouldn't be easy nor relevant to compare their performance.
+For instance, it wouldn't be fair to make a comparison of speed between Elasticsearch and Algolia over a product-based database.
+Same goes for a very large full text-based database.

-Thats why we can not compare ourself with Lucene-based or other specific use-case search engines.
+We cannot therefore compare ourselves with Lucene-based or other search engines targeted to specific tasks.

-On the use-case MeiliSearch is focusing, the search solution that are the most similar to us are Algolia and Typesense.
-We all made a search-as-you-type relevant search engine.
+In the particular use case covered by MeiliSearch, the most similar solutions to the latter are Algolia and Typesense.
+The three of them are search-as-you-type relevant search engines.

 Typesense is a great tool but not at having a lot done with zero configuration.
 While Algolia is the most advanced, it has its price and is marketed to big companies.